-Even if you follow these tactics, you still might plant block yourself from time to time (ie, my cake episode last week).
+Even if you follow these steps, you still might plant block from time to time (ie, my cake episode last week).
 This happens and when it does, don’t beat yourself up.
 Just keep following these steps and plant blocking will be the exception and not the rule.

 Today’s recipe is a nutrient dense powerhouse and it oozes with comfort and yum.